Health and Housing in Urban Areas 1930s-1960s

 - Print All

-This feature resource is intended for use with Standard Grade pupils studying Changing Life in Scotland in Britain Context C: 1880s to the present day.
-Some of the films and activities may also be suitable for work with upper primary and junior secondary pupils looking at life in Scotland from the 1930s-1960s.
+This feature resource is intended for studying Changing Life in Scotland and in Britain: 1880s to the present day.
+The films and activities are suitable for looking at life in Scotland from the 1930s-1960s.

 The late 19th and early 20th centuries saw great internal migration of people within Scotland and the UK, with many people moving from rural areas such as the Highlands to urban areas such as Glasgow in order to find work.
 While the conditions they had left were often poor and unhealthy, many rural incomers found conditions in Scotland’s towns and cities to be even worse.
 Overcrowding was rife, as were unsanitary conditions, leading to the spread of disease.
 While many improvements were made by the 1930s, such as the establishment of clean water networks, poor living standards still existed in areas of towns and cities which became known as ‘slums’.
 The films we are going to look at will depict these conditions and show the improvements that were to be made by the Government and local Councils in an effort to get rid of slums, such as the development of the ‘New Towns’.